Get affordable condo insurance with a quick quote today!

 Sinkholes are a reality that looms over (well, under) Clearwater residents.
 The ground under the city is filled with limestone.
 When saturated, like after a storm, limestone loses its form and erodes.
 The erosion can lead to a sinkhole.

 Sinkholes can cause tremendous structural damage to your condo.
-And if it isn’t covered by the master policy or a personal policy, condo unit owners will be left to deal with buckled walls and collapsing ceilings on their own.
+And, if it isn’t covered by the master policy or a personal policy, condo unit owners will be left to deal with buckled walls and collapsing ceilings on their own.
+All our condo insurance in Florida includes catastrophic ground cover collapse coverage.

 Want to keep your condo insurance affordable?
 Take advantage of our insurance discounts and see what you qualify for.
-We reward our customer for:
+We reward our customers for:

 Another way to save: check out your deductibles.
 You can decrease your premium by taking on a slightly higher deductible.
 This also helps reduce the chance that you make small claims, which can also increase insurance premiums over time.